Est. 1976 · Peoria, Arizona Mon–Thu 7 AM – 3 PM (623) 933-8410

 What we accept, payment options, and second opinions

-We offer payment plan options and work with third-party financing.
+We offer payment plan options and work with third-party financing including CareCredit.
+We are committed to transparent pricing, no hidden fees and clear cost estimates before any treatment.
 Being upfront about your budget when you call lets us help you plan a realistic sequence of care.
 Many diagnostic visits (exam and X-rays) are affordable even without insurance.

 Yes.
 If you've received a treatment recommendation elsewhere and want an independent assessment, we offer free second opinions on dental treatment plans.